 We tested the following confirmatory hypotheses:

-H1: Participants with non-sexist/non-racist moral credentials would indicate stronger preferences for males/Whites than participants without moral credentials.
+H1: Participants with non-sexist/non-racist moral credentials indicate stronger preferences for males/Whites than participants without moral credentials.

-H2: Participants with non-sexist/non-racist moral credentials would indicate stronger preferences for males/Whites than participants with non-racist/non-sexist moral credentials; in other words, moral credentials in the same domain as the behavior to be licensed would produce a larger moral credential effect than credentials in a different domain.
+H2: Participants with non-sexist/non-racist moral credentials indicate stronger preferences for males/Whites than participants with non-racist/non-sexist moral credentials.
+In other words, moral credentials in the same domain as the behavior to be licensed produce a larger moral credential effect than credentials in a different domain.

-H3: Trait reputational concern would be negatively correlated with preferences for males/Whites in those who have no moral credentials.
+H3: Trait reputational concern negatively predicts preferences for males/Whites in those who have no moral credentials.

-H4: Non-sexist/non-racist moral credentials would attenuate the negative correlation between trait reputational concern and preferences for males/Whites (H3).
+H4: Non-sexist/non-racist moral credentials reduce the negative predictive power of trait reputational concern for preferences for males/Whites (as hypothesized in H3).

-H1 describes the moral credential effect for which Monin and Miller (2001) found evidence.
-We discussed the rationale behind H2 in the Introduction: People should be more likely to condone a conceivably sexist act of a person who has proved to be a non-sexist, than the same act of one who only proved to be a non-racist.
+H1 describes the moral credential effect that Monin and Miller (2001) observed.
+We discussed the rationale behind H2 in the introduction: People should be more likely to condone a conceivably sexist act of a person who has proved to be a non-sexist, than the same act of one who only proved to be a non-racist.
 H3 describes the intuitively plausible idea that reputational concern prevents people from expressing their real attitudes or preferences on sensitive topics.
 H4 was motivated by the finding that higher observability, which is presumably associated with a higher reputational concern, was associated with a larger moral licensing effect (Rotella et al., 2022).
-It is most likely that moral credentials attenuate the negative association between reputational concern and expressed prejudice rather than reverse its direction.
+In addition, it is most likely that moral credentials attenuate the negative association between reputational concern and expressed prejudice rather than reverse its direction.
 Hence our H4.

 We note three additional points about our hypotheses.
 First, our H4 was based on an individual difference measure of reputational concern, whereas Rotella et al.’s (2022) meta-analysis only suggested an effect of contextual reputational concern.
 We thus caution our readers not to interpret our results as directly supportive or against Rotella et al.’s.

-Second, we did not include any hypothesis concerning the gender/ethnicity attitude dependent measure.
+Second, we did not include any hypothesis concerning the gender or ethnicity attitude dependent measure.
 This measure was included in the original study, but the findings were not reported.
 Also, Ebersole et al. (2016) did not find evidence that moral credentials affected the expression of more general attitudes towards genders and ethnicities.
 We thus did not expect to find any substantial effects, either.
-We included this measure just for a faithful replication.
-We will conduct similar exploratory analyses on this measure as we the ones we ran on gender/ethnicity preferences.
+We, however, included this measure to have a faithful replication.
+We will conduct similar exploratory analyses on this measure as those we conduct on hiring preferences.

 Finally, given that we aimed at replication, the confirmatory testing of H1 did not include those “mismatched-credentials” conditions.
 Also, since H3 and H4 were largely exploratory, and we were uncertain how large the effects would be for these hypotheses, we also excluded “mismatched-credentials” conditions in our confirmatory analyses when testing these two hypotheses.